reduxjs/redux/docs/types-and-terminology.md

 Types and terminology
 =====================

 This is a glossary of the core terms in Redux, along with their type signatures.
-Types documented using [Flow notation](http://flowtype.org/docs/quick-reference.html#_).
+Types are documented using [Flow notation](http://flowtype.org/docs/quick-reference.html#_).

 ### State